omniofficial/nexusnews/posts/annie.md

 - Grants Annie or an ally a shield, a burst of Move Speed, and damages enemies who strike her with attacks or spells.
 - **R** ![r](https://static.wikia.nocookie.net/leagueoflegends/images/9/92/Annie_Summon-_Tibbers.png/revision/latest?cb=20240810171642) **Summon: Tibbers**
 - Annie wills her bear Tibbers to life, dealing damage to units in the area.
 Tibbers can attack and also burns enemies that stand near him.

+# TIPS AND TRICKS

+- Storing a stun stun for use with her ultimate ultimate can turn the tide of a team fight.
+- Striking killing blows on minions with Disintegrate Disintegrate enables Annie to farm extremely well early in the game.
+- Molten Shield Molten Shield is a good spell to cast to work up to Annie's stun stun, so sometimes it's beneficial to grab 1 rank in it early.
+- Disintegrate Disintegrate is extremely useful in lane.
+Even at low ranks, its cooldown is extremely short if it kills its target.
+Along with the mana refund, this makes it an excellent farming tool.
+This also allows Annie to build up her stun stun quickly and freely as long as every cast of Disintegrate Disintegrate kills something.
+- Disintegrate Disintegrate is a good choice to max first in a lot of situations.
+A higher-level Disintegrate Disintegrate means more reliable farming and increased damage on a targeted ability, while only increasing its mana cost by 5 per rank, which can be almost entirely negated by the mana refund on kill.
+- Incinerate Incinerate should be taken at first level instead of Disintegrate Disintegrate if you need a stun at level 1 or if you're playing support.
+The main reason is that it can be cast without a target, meaning that Annie can build up her stun stun in base to negate the mana cost.
+- While a maxed Incinerate Incinerate deals more damage than a maxed Disintegrate Disintegrate, this comes with a higher mana cost and cooldown, as well as less reliable farming.
+However, against enemies who can block Disintegrate Disintegrate, such as Yasuo, Incinerate Incinerate can be maxed first for more poke, given that it bypasses Yasuo's Wind Wall Wind Wall.